-- 8. Q: Who will count the votes? - A: Representatives of Mellon Investor Services, the Company's transfer agent, will count the votes and act as the inspector of election at the Annual Meeting. - 9.
-Q: What does it mean if I receive more than one proxy card? - A: It means that your shares are registered differently and are in more than one account.
-Sign and return (or vote by telephone or over the Internet) all proxy cards to ensure that all your shares are voted. - 10.
-Q: What shares are covered by the enclosed proxy card(s)? - A: The shares on the enclosed proxy card(s) represent all shares owned by you as of the Record Date.
+9. Q: Who will count the votes?

+A: Representatives of Computershare Shareowner Services, the Company's transfer agent, will count the votes and act as the inspector of election at the Annual Meeting.

+10. Q: What does it mean if I receive more than one proxy card?

+A: It means that your shares are registered differently and are in more than one account.
+Sign and return (or vote by telephone or over the Internet) all proxy cards to ensure that all your shares are voted.

+11. Q: What shares are covered by the enclosed proxy card(s)?

+A: The shares on the enclosed proxy card(s) represent all shares owned by you as of the Record Date (if you receive more than one proxy card, however, please see Question 10).
 These shares include shares (1) held directly in your name as the "stockholder of record" and (2) held for you as the "beneficial owner" through a broker, bank or other nominee.
-If you do not return your proxy card(s) or vote by telephone or over the Internet, your shares may not be voted.
-If you own shares that are held in our 401 (k) plan, you will receive a proxy card for those shares also.
-While the trustees of the 401(k) plan will vote those shares, you are requested to return that proxy card to advise the trustees of your wishes with respect to the matters to be voted on. - 11.
-O: What is the difference between holding shares as a "stockholder of record" and as a "beneficial owner"? - A: You are a "stockholder of record" if your shares are registered directly in your name with the Company's transfer agent.
-Therefore, these proxy materials have been sent directly to you by the Company.
+If you do not return your proxy card(s) or vote by telephone or over the Internet, your shares may not be voted (see Question 13 below).
+If you own shares that are held in our 401(k) plan, you will receive a proxy card for those shares also.
+While the trustees of the 401(k) plan will vote those shares, you are requested to return that proxy card to advise the trustees of your wishes with respect to the matters to be voted on.

+12. O: What is the difference between holding shares as a "stockholder of record" and as a "beneficial owner"?

+A: You are a "stockholder of record" if your shares are registered directly in your name with the Company's transfer agent.
+In that case, these proxy materials have been sent directly to you by the Company.
 As the stockholder of record, you have the right to grant your voting proxy to the Company or to vote in person at the Annual Meeting.
 We have enclosed a proxy card for you to use.